 Pick a Good Cellular Data Plan

 For starters, be sure to choose a high-quality data plan.
-The top cell providers, like T-Mobile, Verizon, and AT&T, offer top-tier, unlimited data plans with monthly allowances of 50 GB per month or more.
+The top cell providers, like T-Mobile, Verizon, and AT&T, offer top-tier, unlimited data plans with monthly allowances of 50 GB of premium data per month or more.
 Many family plans offer even greater data allowances because they assume everyone on the plan will use some amount of cellular data.

 The more cellular data plan comes with, the more data you can use before running into the surcharge limit.
 Just keep in mind that many phone plans with high cellular data allowances also cost more compared to those that only give you a few gigabytes of data.
-High-data cell plans are more important if you use cellular data for high-data activities like streaming frequently.

-Use Wi-Fi Networks Whenever Possible
+Use WiFi Networks Whenever Possible

-You can also save cellular data by using Wi-Fi networks as much as you can.
-When you go to a coffee shop, for example, log into their free Wi-Fi network if you’re not doing anything that could put your identity or work at risk.
+You can also save cellular data by using WiFi networks as much as you can.
+When you go to a coffee shop, for example, log into their free WiFi network if you’re not doing anything that could put your identity or work at risk.

 Turn Off Default Data Roaming